Justin Upton

-Justin Irvin Upton (born August 25, 1987) is an American professional baseball outfielder who is currently a free agent.
-Nicknamed "J-Up", he has previously played in MLB for the Arizona Diamondbacks, Atlanta Braves, San Diego Padres, Detroit Tigers, Los Angeles Angels, and Seattle Mariners.
-He has been a teammate of his brother B. J. Upton with both the Braves and the Padres.
-While primarily a right fielder throughout his career, Upton has since transitioned to left field for the Braves, Padres and Tigers.
+Justin Irvin Upton (born August 25, 1987) is an American former professional baseball outfielder.
+Nicknamed "J-Up", he played in Major League Baseball (MLB) for the Arizona Diamondbacks, Atlanta Braves, San Diego Padres, Detroit Tigers, Los Angeles Angels, and Seattle Mariners.
+He was a teammate of his brother B. J. Upton with both the Braves and the Padres.
+While primarily a right fielder throughout his career, Upton later transitioned to left field with the Braves, Padres and Tigers.

 Upton was selected first overall by the Diamondbacks in the 2005 MLB draft out of high school and made his MLB debut with them in 2007.
 He has been selected to four All-Star teams and has won three Silver Slugger Awards.
 Justin and B.J. are the only brothers in MLB to ever be selected with the first and second picks of the first round of any draft.

 Early life and amateur career

 Upton was born to Melvin and Yvonne (née Gordon) Upton.
 Yvonne worked as a teacher and Melvin worked variously as a scout for the Kansas City Royals, a mortgage broker and a college basketball referee in the Mid-Eastern Athletic Conference after playing both college football and basketball at Norfolk State.

-Upton played baseball with his brother, Melvin Upton Jr., who is three years older.
+Upton played baseball with his brother, B.J., who is three years older.
 The Upton brothers competed on travel teams with Mark Reynolds, David Wright, and Ryan Zimmerman.
 Upton played against Cameron Maybin in Amateur Athletic Union play.

 Upton was an all-district shortstop for Great Bridge High School in Chesapeake, Virginia, and won the AFLAC National High School Player of the Year Award.
 Baseball America ranked him the best high school baseball prospect.
 He verbally committed to play college baseball at NC State.